zeelib1/zeelib1/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Web scrapping with JS
-- 🌱 I’m currently learning advanced UI/UX
+- 🌱 I’m currently learning advanced UI/UX, ds and algos
 - 👯 I’m looking to collaborate on React.js
 - 💬 Ask me about ...Anything
 - 📫 How to reach me: ...[zeelib](no.site.com)